thecredibleway/thecredibleway-com/docs/jesus/crediblilty/teachings-of-jesus.md

 The teachings of Jesus of Nazareth span themes of love, forgiveness, humility, justice and the Kingdom of God.
 His message has shaped not only Christian doctrine but also cultural, legal and ethical systems throughout much of the world.
-Delivered primarily through parables, sermons, and personal interactions, Jesus' teachings emphasize a transformative inner life rooted in love of God and living for God and not for self.
+Delivered primarily through [parables](../life/parables/index.md), sermons and personal interactions, Jesus' teachings emphasize a transformative inner life rooted in love of God and living for God and not for self.
 It all boils down to love God and love people the way you love yourself ([Mark 12:30-31](https://www.biblegateway.com/passage/?search=Mark%2012%3A30-31&version=NKJV)).

 ## The Kingdom of God

-Jesus' mission was not political revolution, but a spiritual and moral transformation that spreads through people and communities like yeast in dough - the *kingdom of God*.
+Jesus' mission was not political revolution, but a spiritual and moral transformation that [spreads through people and communities like yeast in dough](../life/parables/kingdom-of-god.md#leaven) - the *Kingdom of God*.
 Rather than a political realm, Jesus came to usher in a kingdom where God's will is done, and accessible to all who repent and believe.
 The Christian life is not merely about waiting for heaven but actively participating in and reflecting God's reign here and now, even